DxsSucuk/NSA/README.md

-# FBI
+# NSA

-FBI is an open source title manager for the 3DS.
+NSA is an open source title manager for the 3DS.

 Requires [devkitARM](https://devkitpro.org/wiki/Getting_Started), along with 3ds-curl, 3ds-zlib, and 3ds-jansson from the devkitPro pacman repository, to build.